Requesting the Chancellor

 - Videography: If your event is high-profile, or if you plan to broadcast it post-event you may want to have your event videotaped.
 The Distance Learning and Video Production Center can provide this service.
 Please note that there is a fee for this.
 For more information, please contact John Jessoe.

-- Press: If you anticipate press to be present at your event, or would like assistance creating a press release, please contact DeWayne Lehman, the Director of Communications for the university.
+- Media: If you anticipate media to be present at your event, or would like assistance creating a news release, please contact DeWayne Lehman, the Director of Communications for the university.